artainmo/web-development/back-front-end/javascript/README.md

 Static methods are like private methods, they are indicated by the keyword static and are only available inside the class never outside the class.

 ### RUNTIME ENVIRONMENT
-For the environment the program will be executed in, often nodejs and chrome are used.<br>
 For javascript front-end applications, chrome or other browsers can be used.<br>
 For javascript back-end applications, nodejs is used.<br>
 Full-stack applications use both nodejs and a browser.